Lee Do-hyun: 2020–present: Transition to lead roles

 In 2022, Lee starred in the web series Reincarnation Romance, a short web series advertising motion sickness pills.
 This is the third reunion with Go Min-si.
 In December, Lee returned to the small screen with the Netflix drama written by writer Kim Eun-sook titled The Glory, with Song Hye-kyo.
+In 2023, Lee chose Death's Game as his last project before joining the military because of the bond he made with director Ha Byung-hoon, which he worked with in 18 Again.

 Personal life

 Military service

 On February 2, 2023, it was reported that Lee would enlist in the military for the first half of the year.
-Later the agency confirmed that no decision has been made and that if the date of the mandatory military service is received, it will be told for sure.
+Later the agency confirmed that no decision has been made and that if the date of the mandatory military service is received, it would be told for sure.
+On August 3, 2023, Yuehua Entertainment announced that Lee would enlist at the Air Force military band on August 14.
+On May 13, 2025, Lee was discharged after serving 21 months in the military.

+Relationship

+On April 1, 2023, Yuehua Entertainment confirmed that Lee is dating actress Lim Ji-yeon, whom he met while filming The Glory.